 9.3 Operational testing of the System Restoration Plan will be in line with the Assurance and Compliance Testing requirements within the Section 8 of this System Restoration Plan.

-9.4 NGESO will review the System Restoration Plan to assess its effectiveness at least every five years although under the Grid Code actual tests and simulations are performed once every three years.
+9.4 NESO will review the System Restoration Plan to assess its effectiveness at least every five years although under the Grid Code actual tests and simulations are performed once every three years.

-9.5 NGESO will also review the relevant measures of the System Restoration Plan in advance of what NGESO consider to be a substantial change to the configuration of the National Electricity Transmission System.
+9.5 NESO will also review the relevant measures of the System Restoration Plan in advance of what NESO consider to be a substantial change to the configuration of the National Electricity Transmission System.

 Any substantive changes identified in the review of the System Restoration Plan will be developed through the Governance arrangements in GC16 of the Grid Code General Conditions.